 Climate: Sedona’s weather in the summer is extremely hot.
 In spring or fall, the temperatures are dry and warm and cool in the winter.

 What to pack: Make sure to pack plenty of breathable hiking clothing including moisture-wicking shirts and shorts/pants.
-Proper hiking boots or sneakers is also wise for the hikes.
+Proper hiking boots or sneakers are also wise for the hikes.
 A bandana or sun hat and sunscreen are a must since there’s little shade on many of the trails.

 If you plan on hiking a lot in Sedona during your trip here, make sure to take advantage of the fresh morning hours.
 This way, you’ll be ahead of the crowds.
 Plus, it’s the best way to get some epic photo opportunities with the golden light!
 I hope this 3-day itinerary and guide to Sedona helps plan your stay!
 If you’re anything like me, you’ll quickly fall in love with this majestic and adventurous destination.